 Visa Bulletin Issued in Advance

 It is always important to take note of the month for which the chart is issued.
 The visa bulletin is released a few weeks in advance of the month of its validity.
 If, for example, a given priority date is not current for September, but shows as being available in the October Visa Bulletin, then the foreign national typically will be able to file the I-485 any date between October 1st and October 31st.
 In this example, if the I-485 application reaches the USCIS before October 1st, either the case will be rejected by the USCIS mailroom or, if it is processed, the I-485 will be denied when the mistake is finally discovered.

-A question often asked of attorneys at the Murthy Law Firm: What happens if the priority dates retrogress (i.e. move back) after my I-485 is filed?
-The same concept applies to cases filed based upon the DF chart dates, many of which are not current under the FA chart.
+A question often asked of attorneys at the Murthy Law Firm: What happens if the priority dates retrogress (i.e., move back) after my I-485 is filed?
+The same concept applies to cases filed based upon the Chart B dates, many of which are not current under Chart A.